junesirius/junesirius.github.io/_posts/Supernatural/2025-07-02-SPN-Best-creation-ever.md

 Dean laughs, turning back to Sam, figuring his brother might be an easier target for grilling.
 "Alright, spill.
 What is it you guys talked about behind my back?
 Some secret plotting?
 What?
 Don't make me have to smash the pie on your face."

 Sam raises up two hands in surrender.
-"Cas asked me what people usually do to a date.
+"Cas asked me what people usually do on a date.
 I swear, that's his words.
 And I thought, 'Finally.'"

 "What did you say?"
-Dean swallows, asking, pointedly ignoring the sound of stifled laugh bubbling in Sam's chest.
+Dean swallows, asking, pointedly ignoring the sound of a stifled laugh bubbling in Sam's chest.

 "I told him people usually take their date to fine restaurants if they want to impress them.
 And if that someone is you, then make sure there is a nice piece of pie.
 Just a friendly advice," Sam says innocently.